 Is It Worth The Effort?

 Yes.
-The service is free and you don’t need to carry out a great deal of preparation before the mediation takes place.
+The court provided mediation service is free and you don’t need to carry out a great deal of preparation before the mediation takes place.
 If the claim settles, you can avoid the stress and time of the trial and preparing for it.

 The court collects anonymous feedback on the service.
-The satisfaction rate by users of the small claims mediation service is high.
+The satisfaction rate by users of the small claims mediation service is reported to be high.

 Complaining About A Mediator